Own The Stairs for home use.

 RYAN J. NOTH | EDITOR

 Multi-platform filmmaker, editor, and producer, whose work has screened at Berlinale, SXSW, Rotterdam and Hot Docs, as well as winning both Genie and Gemini Awards.
-As director, his most recent doc short, The Road to Webequie premiered at TIFF 2016 and was nominated for a Canadian Screen Award; his short docs, Beyond The Horizon (’15) and A Tomb With A View (’14) also premiered at TIFF.
+As director, his short doc, The Road to Webequie premiered at TIFF ('16) and was nominated for a Canadian Screen Award, and his short docs, Beyond The Horizon (’15) and A Tomb With A View (’14) also premiered at TIFF.
 Credits include The National Parks Project, No Heart Feelings and Gros Morne.
-As a documentary editor, credits include A Place Called Los Pereyra and Tess Girard’s forthcoming As The Crow Flies.
+As a documentary editor, credits include A Place Called Los Pereyra and Tess Girard’s As The Crow Flies.

 ANDRES LANDAU | EDITOR

 With over 15 years experience, Argentina-native Andres Landau is an award-winning editor and post-supervisor.
+Recently, he edited Charles Officer’s award-winning, Unarmed Verses ('17).
 In 2011, he oversaw post-production for The National Parks Project, and edited Sirmilik, the 2012 Genie Award winning short documentary by director Zacharias Kunuk.
-Selected credits include Charles Officer’s Unarmed Verses and Geoff Morrison's The Missing Tourist, Cree Code Talker, Mission Asteroid, A Tomb with a View, Warm Man, Dead of Winter, A Simple Rhythm, A Place Called Los Pereyra.
+Selected credits include The Missing Tourist, Cree Code Talker, Mission Asteroid, A Tomb with a View, Warm Man, Dead of Winter, A Simple Rhythm, A Place Called Los Pereyra.